avito-tech/Emcee/Sources/LocalHostDeterminer/README.md

 #  HostDeterminer

-This module allows you to determine the current host's name.
-It is important to set up the queue server, so clients would be able to connect.
+This module allows you to determine the local host's name.
+It is important to set up the queue server, so clients would be able to connect to it.
 You can set the host name of each machine using the following bach command:

 ```